ricsanfre/pi-cluster/docs/_docs/grafana-operator.md

 #### Elasticsearch

 Elasticsearch is used as the logs backend for OpenTelemetry log records.
 In Pi Cluster, credentials are injected from a Kubernetes Secret through `valuesFrom`, while the datasource itself targets the `logs-*.otel-*` data streams.

+Starting with Grafana v13, the Elasticsearch datasource is a standalone plugin.
+When Grafana is deployed from a read-only container image, keep the plugin preinstalled but disable preinstall auto-update to avoid startup failures caused by attempts to rewrite `plugins-bundled`.

 A dedicated grafana user with read-only permissions to the relevant indices/data streams is recommended for production environments.